camunda/camunda-docs/docs/components/connectors/use-connectors/inbound.md

 ### Modeling the Connector message start event

 1. Start building your BPMN diagram with an **Event subprocess**.
-2. Add a plain **Message Start Event (non-interrupting)** into an **Event subprocess**.
+2. Add a plain **Message start event (non-interrupting)** into an **Event subprocess**.
-3. Change its template to an inbound Connector of your choice (e.g., HTTP webhook, or a message queue subscription).
+3. Change its template to an inbound Connector of your choice (for example, HTTP webhook or a message queue subscription).
 4. Fill in all required properties.
 5. Configure the **Correlation** section if needed